randosrandom/Space4AI/README.md

 ```

 ### OpenMP
-If moreover, you will use the PARALLEL version of the library, you need to have the **OpenMP** installed.
+If moreover, you will use the parallel version of the library, you need to have the **OpenMP** installed.
 In general, most modern compilers provide support for OpenMP.
 If you are using gcc, you can check the configuration by running
 ```bash
 echo |cpp -fopenmp -dM |grep -i open
 ```